Gaza rockets, Israeli strikes follow deadly West Bank raid

 Israel was bracing for a retaliation and police were stepping up security in sensitive areas.
 A day after a raid in January on the Jenin refugee camp in the West Bank that killed 10 Palestinians, a Palestinian shot and killed seven people outside a synagogue in east Jerusalem.

-On Thursday, police said security guards at the entrance to a West Bank settlement shot a woman who police said attempted to stab the guards.
-Her condition was not immediately known.
+On Thursday, police said security guards at the entrance to a West Bank settlement shot and lightly wounded a woman who police said attempted to stab the guards.

 The Israeli military said Palestinian militants fired six rockets from the Gaza Strip toward the country’s south early Thursday.
 The Israeli military said air defenses intercepted five of the rockets, which were fired toward the cities of Ashkelon and Sderot.
 One missile landed in an open field.
 Israeli aircraft then struck several targets in northern and central Gaza, including a weapons manufacturing site and a military compound belonging to the Hamas militant group that rules Gaza.
 There were no reports of injuries in Israel or Gaza.